 Robust public and stakeholder engagement is integral to a successful Smart Corridor Plan.
 The project team places a strong emphasis on coordination and communication with neighborhood residents, businesses and institutions, advocacy groups, transit riders, and other community members.
 Local residents and stakeholders have much to tell us about corridor conditions and issues, as well as the needs, opportunities and desires of the community.
 We will look to the public comments resulting from our outreach efforts to inform the planning and design process.

 The project team will host a series of meetings over the course of the Smart Corridor Plan process to provide information on plan status and get resident and stakeholder feedback.
-Our planned meetings include the following:
+Round 2 of the meeting series are planned for September 2017 and will include discussions on the study analysis and improvement options.
+Details for the Round 2 September meetings are detailed below:

 Round 3 of Neighborhood Meetings Discuss study findings and preliminary recommendations